 UV Sterilizer Efficiency Test

-While the principle behind UV sterilization is relatively simple, there is an almost endless array of different UV sterilization product on the market, at a range of different price points.
-However, this diversity can be bewildering for the consumers and begs the question: do more expensive personal UV sterilize devices work better than those that cost less?
+While the principle behind UV disinfection is relatively simple, there is an almost endless array of different UV sterilization products on the market, at a range of different price points.
+However, this diversity can be bewildering for consumers and begs the question: do more expensive personal UV sterilizer devices work better than those that cost less?

 CP Lab Safety UV Sterilizer